 - Stability of your checking and savings accounts

 - The collateral you are purchasing.
 Basically, the bigger the purchase, the greater the scrutiny on your credit history and your ability to repay.
 If you fail to make payments on what you buy with credit, it's easier for a creditor to repossess items like furniture and appliances than to foreclose on a home.
 Creditors may still extend credit to people with a questionable ability to pay when it comes to purchases like refrigerators and entertainment systems.
+But the lender is going to evaluate you and your credit history more carefully when you’re trying to buy a house, because they are assuming greater risk at a lower interest rate.
+Unfortunately, this is where some people learn their first real credit lesson — when credit is really important — because they are shocked to find their credit history has prevented them from getting a home loan.

 Establishing a good credit history